 Working for Warner Bros.
 Studios, Andy choreographed the final fight sequence for the feature film, WILD, WILD, WEST working closely with the film’s star,

-Will Smith.
+Will Smith Double monitor.
 He went on to choreograph the action sequences with Lucy Liu and Antonio Banderas for BALLISTIC: ECKS VS.SEVER.

 Andy was soon hired by Universal Studios to create and direct action needed for reshoots of their blockbuster film, THE SCORPION KING, which starred Dwayne “The Rock” Johnson.
 Next, Andy went on to become the Action Director for two well received TV pilots: BLACK SASH, starring Russel Wong, and then THE CHANG FAMILY SAVES THE WORLD which was produced by The Disney Company for ABC-TV.
 Andy continued to work for Universal Studios as the Action Director for THE RUNDOWN, directed by Peter Berg.
 In this action filled feature, Andy helped Dwayne “The Rock” Johnson, become an acclaimed action star by showcasing his speed and dexterity rather than just his size and strength.
 THE RUNDOWN was a hit in US and foreign markets thanks to the incredible, jaw-dropping action sequences.